Community Fund projects 2018/19

 £17,159 funding awarded

 Funding will support the countywide pilot and roll out of Wake up Call; a 4-week course for young people at risk of disengagement, school exclusion and those engaging in low level racist/ political behaviour or hate crime.
-The course sits in the pre Prevent space focussing on the lower level hate crime agenda.
+The course sits in the pre Prevent space focussing on the lower level hate crime agenda, a key priority of North Yorkshire Police’s Children and Young People’s strategy and North Yorkshire Youth Commission.

-Aims include re-routing negative views, beliefs and behaviour into positive attitudes used in daily life.
+Supporting the Police and Crime plan objective to reduce harm to those at greater risk, the programme aims include re-routing negative views, beliefs and behaviour into positive attitudes used in young people’s daily life.
 Sessions will look at views of hate crime, faith, racism and disorder from different perspectives, through an interactive, train the trainer approach built around a number of thought provoking and creative activities.

-12 ‘train the trainer’ sessions will be delivered in 2020 to practitioners who will then deliver the module to young people.
+12 ‘train the trainer’ sessions will be delivered in 2020 to practitioners who will then deliver the module to targeted young people, enhancing the sustainability of the project.
 This will be supported by NYY Youth Mentors who can deliver this module in a 1-2-1 environment to supplement their work with hard to reach young people and Youth Commissioners will be invited to peer educate young people using their Hate crime workshop.

 Sutton Bank Variable Management Signs, Hambleton